ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 and 13% were multilingual.

-We also celebrated our vibrant package ecosystem with the [“A Package a Day”](https://hachyderm.io/@rOpenSci/tagged/APackageADay) campaign on Mastodon and Weekly Package digests in LinkedIn.
+We also celebrated our vibrant package ecosystem with the [“A Package a Day”](https://hachyderm.io/@rOpenSci/tagged/APackageADay) campaign on Mastodon and [Weekly Package Digests](https://www.linkedin.com/feed/hashtag/?keywords=packageweeklydigest&highlightedUpdateUrns=urn%3Ali%3Aactivity%3A7170464303186108416) in LinkedIn.
 These efforts showcased the incredible diversity of our over 300 federated open-source packages.